databricks-edu/build-tooling/master_parse/README.md

 If calling the master parser from the command line, there's a `--variable` parameter that allows you to pass additional variables.

+#### Built-in conditional logic

+The Mustache templating also provides some other convenient expansions, each of which is described here.

+##### Incrementally Revealable Hints

 #### Basic Mustache Syntax

 Mustache is a very simple template language.
 For full details, see